I. DRUG AND ALCOHOL POLICY STATEMENT

 IV.
 LEGAL SANCTIONS FOR DRUG AND ALCOHOL-RELATED OFFENSES

 There are numerous local, state and federal laws regarding the inappropriate use of drugs and alcohol.
 The following is a limited sample of offenses and sanctions.
 Additional information on local, state and federal laws governing the illegal use of drugs and alcohol may be obtained from the Kean University Police.
+Substances considered illicit by the Chinese government or the United States are not permitted.
+At the Wenzhou-Kean campus, laws of both the People’s Republic of China and the United States apply.

 The law requires mandatory compliance with these standards of conduct.
 Therefore, this statement serves notice that conduct sanctions (consistent with local, state and federal law), up to and including suspension/dismissal, termination of employment, referral for prosecution and/or referral to an appropriate rehabilitation/treatment program, will be imposed on students who violate them.